DCurro/Pose-Aware-Embedding-Networks-and-Multi-Modal-Image-Language-Retrieval/README.md

 The provided code is intended to support the exploration of embedding spaces, and multi-modal embedding spaces, especially for language.

+The dataset and pretrained models are available for [download]().

 This code is written in python 3.7.0, and uses PyTorch 0.4.1.

 ## No Training Required

-The dataset and pretrained models are available for [download]().

-To evaluate:
+Setting up:
 1. Install the python dependencies **pip install -r requirements.txt**.
 1. Download the [dataset]().
 1. Set the **path_dataset** variable in the **path_manage.py.example** file.

+Evaluating the pose-aware embeddings:
-1. Copy the desired **embedding_0.py** to the corresponding experiment's results folder.
+1. Copy the desired **precomputed_embeddings/image/*mode*/embedding_0.py** to the corresponding **experiments/image/*mode*/embeddings** folder.
+1. Run the desired evaulation located in the respective eval folder.

+Evaluating the language mode:
+1. Copy the **precomputed_embeddings/language/embedding_valtest_0.py** to the corresponding **experiments/language** embeddings folder.
+1. Run the desired evaulation located in the respective eval folder.

+Evaluating the conditional posebytes:
+1. Copy the **precomputed_embeddings/language_conditional/embedding_conditional.py** to the corresponding **experiments/language_conditional/** embeddings folder.
+1. Run the desired evaulation located in the respective eval folder.

+Evaluating the pose-aware masks:
+1. Copy the contents of **precomputed_masks/** to the corresponding **experiments/language_mask/masks/** folder.
 1. Run the desired evaulation located in the respective eval folder.

 ## Training from Scratch